IAG Statutes adopted by the IAG Council

 - is subject to the Statutes and Bylaws of the IUGG.

 The Mission of the Association is the advancement of geodesy.
-The IAG implements its mission by furthering geodetic theory through research and teaching, by collecting, analyzing, modelling and interpreting observational data, by stimulating technological development and by providing a consistent representation of the figure, rotation, and gravity field of the Earth and planets, and their temporal variations.
+The IAG implements its mission by furthering geodetic theory through research and teaching, by collecting, analyzing, modelling and interpreting observational data, by stimulating technological development, by promoting refined observations, observing systems and satellite missions, and by providing a consistent representation of the figure, rotation, and gravity field of the Earth and other celestial bodies of the solar system.

 The IAG shall pursue the following objectives to achieve its mission: